 Gojek was founded in 2010, and it quickly gained popularity among consumers due to its convenience and affordability.
 It has since expanded to multiple countries and has become one of the most successful super apps in the region.

 How Super Apps Are Built

-To build a super app you begin with a core product that is high on engagement and then build more use cases.
+To build a super app or Gojek like app you begin with a core product that is high on engagement and then build more use cases.

 Demand Side Economies